$\mathcal{N}$IPM-HLSP: An Efficient Interior-Point Method for Hierarchical Least-Squares Programs: Computing the Newton step for IPM for HLSP

-Solving the augmented system~\eqref{eq:NeNmethodFull} directly is inefficient as the zero block in the lower right corner of the left hand side matrix would be ignored.
-One way to circumvent this is to form the Schur complement~\cite{zeilinger2012}
+Solving the augmented system~\eqref{eq:NeNmethodFull} directly in a dense manner is inefficient as the zero block in the lower right corner of the left hand side matrix would be ignored (a sparse solver has been proposed for example in~\cite{qpSwift2019}).
+One way to circumvent this is to form the Schur complement~\citep{Bartlett2006,zeilinger2012}